-Sudan protesters rally one year after bloody crackdown
+Sudan protesters rally on one year anniversary of bloody crackdown

 The popular mass movement had already brought down long-time ruler Omar al-Bashir but was still on the streets demanding further reforms when it was attacked by men in military fatigues on June 3, 2019.